nheeren/material_intensity_db/codebook.md

 Please also consider the technical file formatting guidelines described in the [contributing document](CONTRIBUTING.md).

-## Missing values
+## Special values

+- `NULL`: This is the default value of cells in a new column or row.
+It should be treated to mean _awaiting data input_.
+If a data contributor has not completed entering data, is unsure, or does not provide secondary data attributes, the corresponding cells should remain NULL.
+A secondary objective of this project is to minimize 'NULL' valued cells.

+### If a material is mentioned in the data source, but without a positive value:
-- `0`: A zero value is simply maintained as the number zero (0).
-However, it must only be used if the number has been measured and provided in the data source.
+- `0`: A zero value is only the number zero (0).
+It must only be used if the number zero was explicitly provided in the data source.
+For example, a building that was studied and found to have no wood content shall have the value '0' in the corresponding column.
-- `unspecified`: The data source contains an explicit unspecified value, such as "unspecified", "n/a", "-", etc.
+- `unspecified`: The data source contains an explicit unspecified value, such as "unspecified", "not available", "-", "unknown", "unclear", "trace amounts", "some", etc. This means that the data creators considered this attribute but have not provided a numerical value (zero or non-zero number).
+For example, a building that was studied and the data creators state that copper content is known to be part of the building in an unknown amount shall have 'unspecified' in the corresponding column.
+### If a material is not mentioned in the data source:
-- `NA`: No data identified, i.e. no data was provided, is not applicable, or could not be attributed.
-This implies that the data contributor looked for the data in the source but no (suitable) value was found.
-If a data contributor decides not to provide secondary data attributes, they need to be NULL instead.
+- `NA`: No data identified in the data source, i.e. no data was provided, is not applicable, or could not be attributed.
+This means that no (suitable) value was found in the source.
+For example, if a study focused only on steel in reinforced concrete buildings, then the 'concrete' column shall have a 'NA' value: clearly this building has a concrete content but the study doesn't mention its value.
-- `NULL`: No observation, i.e. the value is not available for other reasons or was not evaluated by the person providing the data.
-For example, this would be the default value if a new column were to be added to the database.
-Without revisiting the studies it is not possible to make a judgement on the values and all rows would be therefore NULL.
-The same applies if a data contributor decides not to provide the secondary data attributes, they need to be NULL.

-The release 1.0 version database contains a number of NULL values as the authors added these attributes at a later stage of the project.
+The version 1.0 release database contains a number of NULL values across some columns because the authors added these attributes at a later stage of the project.

 ## References